OctopusDeploy/docs/src/pages/docs/tenants/tenant-infrastructure.md

 Now let's configure some shared servers in a farm:

-1. Go to **{{Infrastructure,Deployment Targets}}** and find the deployment targets that will be used to host the applications for these tenants.
+1. Go to **Infrastructure ➜ Deployment Targets** and find the deployment targets that will be used to host the applications for these tenants.
 1. Select the **Shared-Farm-1** tag:

 ![](/docs/tenants/images/multi-tenant-infra.png "width=500")